speedyfriend433/EvilWorkspace/README.md

 ### Why is this dangerous?

 A attacker could use this vulnerability maliciously to bypass the user interaction of killing the attackers app using the app switcher and bypassing the users attempt to uninstall the app(which is a side-effect cause of the self-open which dismisses the uninstallation menu) and additionally stay opened for ever, no matter what the user does, which leads to a malicious **persistence exploit**.
 Additionally as the opening of the app is a side-effect it's super annoying.
 It's also a privacy concern as data can be exfiltrated without the users consent.
 And the vulnerability could be used in a chain to ensure the user cannot escape a certain hacking attempt of their phone.
+Additionally no special entitlements are needed to use this vulnerability which empowers every app to use this vulnerability.